asbru-cm/asbru-cm/doc/Manual/Preferences/RemoteCommands.md

 + __Command__ : The command to be executed.
 It can contain global variables in it.
 + __Send `<INTRO>` at the end__ : Will send or not a \n at the end of the command string.
 Uncheck if your command requires you to type some extra information before sending the `<Enter>` key.
 + __Description__ : The name that will be displayed in the pop up menu.
     - Description has a pattern that you can use to group common commands.
-The patterns is `Group:Name`
+The patterns is `Group:Name` (version 6.2+)
     - Descriptions with "no" group.
 Will be shown after all grouped commands.
     - If you omit giving a Description to your command, the command will become the description.
     - All commands are sorted alphabetically by Description.
+- __Set Keybinding__  : Click in the field and type a key combination to assign a hot key to your command.
+This hot key will be available in a terminal (version 6.3+)

 ## Execution